data-preservation-programs/singularity/docs/en/cli-reference/storage/create/sftp.md

          | powershell | PowerShell
          | cmd        | Windows Command Prompt

+   --hashes
+      Comma separated list of supported checksum types.

    --md5sum-command
-      The command used to read md5 hashes.
+      The command used to read MD5 hashes.

       Leave blank for autodetect.

    --sha1sum-command
+      The command used to read SHA-1 hashes.

+      Leave blank for autodetect.

+   --crc32sum-command
+      The command used to read CRC-32 hashes.

+      Leave blank for autodetect.

+   --sha256sum-command
+      The command used to read SHA-256 hashes.

+      Leave blank for autodetect.

+   --blake3sum-command
+      The command used to read BLAKE3 hashes.

+      Leave blank for autodetect.

+   --xxh3sum-command
+      The command used to read XXH3 hashes.

+      Leave blank for autodetect.

+   --xxh128sum-command
-      The command used to read sha1 hashes.
+      The command used to read XXH128 hashes.

       Leave blank for autodetect.